Children and Youth

 - Close to one-third of California’s children are obese or overweight.

 - Research supports the idea that healthy kids make better learners.

-PowerPlay!
-Program and School/Afterschool Support
+PowerPlay! and School/Afterschool Support

-The Power Play!
-Program uses activities and messaging in environments where children live, learn, and play.
+The Power Play! initiative uses activities and messaging in environments where children live, learn, and play.
 Low-resource sites can use its school and afterschool models to provide nutrition education lessons and physical activity energizers, cafeteria-based promotions, and youth engagement projects.

 Youth Engagement Initiative

 The Youth Engagement Initiative is a public health initiative that works with youth ages 12-18 in low-resource areas.
 Youth leaders have been successful in showing stakeholders, community leaders, teachers, parents, and policy makers that youth should be a key part of the discussions and solutions development regarding the health and well-being of their communities.

 - This document provides an overview for anyone interested in learning more about youth-led processes, youth-adult partnership, and/or the impacts of YPAR on youth, adults, and communities.

 - This report documents successes and challenges resulting from the local YPAR projects.